earthlab/rslurm/README.md

 When using this package on the SESYNC SLURM cluster, you must specify the correct partition for jobs to be run in serial or parallel mode.
 This can be done in one of two ways:

-1. As an option set in each call to the `rslurm` functions
+*As an option set in each call to the `rslurm` functions*

 * For `slurm_apply`, set `slurm_options = list(partition = "sesync")`.
 * For `slurm_call`, set `slurm_options = list(partition = "sesyncshared", share = TRUE)`.

-2. By editing the template scripts
+*By editing the template scripts*

-*Note*: We recommend saving a backup copy of the original templates before editing them.
+Note: We recommend saving a backup copy of the original templates before editing them.

 * Go to the `rslurm` folder in your R library (generally located at `~/R/x86_64-pc-linux-gnu-library/3.3/`, with "3.3" replaced with the latest version of R).
 Open the `templates` subfolder.